 The first public meeting took place on Thursday, August 3rd in Town Hall.
-Locals gathered to see a presentation about the existing conditions and amenities and proposed future amenities at the Athletic Park, as well as, to learn about the purpose of the project.
+Locals gathered to see a presentation about the existing conditions and amenities and proposed future amenities at the Athletic Park as well as to learn about the purpose of the project.
 This was followed by an information gathering session where the large poster boards of the existing Athletic Park aerial were shown with an interactive cut-out puzzle piece activity of different proposed park amenities.
 Meeting attendees then had the opportunity to play around with these cut-outs to configure different park layouts for the design team to vet and develop several draft plan concepts.
 An online community survey was also open for the next month to receive feedback.

 The second public meeting was held on Monday, September 18th at Town Hall.
 At this meeting, the survey results were shown along with two draft concept plans for review by the community.
 (The online survey received over 270 responses.)
 Following the public input and direction from this meeting, a third option was developed that did not include a solar microgrid.
 All three concepts were then featured on the Town website where residents were able to write their comments for review by council members at the October 11th Town Council meeting.
-(See the Appendix of this document for the three draft concept plans prepared by the design team.)
 The Town Council analyzed the 100 pages of email comments at their review session and provided final direction for the design team to include in the preferred concept plan.

 The third and final public meeting took place on Monday, November 13th at Town Hall.
 The design team presented the final master plan to the community and gathered any final comments and input on desired phasing and priorities.
-This Ridgway Athletic Park Master Plan document was then presented and adopted for implementation at the following Town Council meeting on Wednesday, December 6th.
+This Ridgway Athletic Park Master Plan document was then presented and adopted for implementation at the following Town Council meeting on Wednesday, December 13th.